jakobharder/anno1800-jakobs-mods/mods/building-biogas-production/README.md

 ### 1.7

+- 1.7.4: Fixed production cycle of the biogas plant and power plant.
+  They should have been half the speed of the normal gas power plant.
 - 1.7.3: Fixed income category of NW biogas plant
 - 1.7.2: Fixed crash when selecting the gas plant while it tries to unload at a fuel station
 - 1.7.2: Improved InfoTips (wrong warehouse warning, ...)